A Peony Bouquet for an Informal Wedding

 Brides all over the country are turning to cotton for the white element in their bridal bouquets.
 "I love working with cotton for its soft texture," says Faye Zierer Krause, who uses it in many of her arrangements for her Etsy store.
 "Its large head size makes it a good value, and it won't wilt.
 Cotton is versatile; it works equally well for an outdoor spring wedding or a winter wedding taking place indoors."
-For this super-long-lasting, rustic-chic posy, she used dried yellow craspedias, cotton, tallow berries, phalaris grass, wheat, and sola-wood roses and finished it with a mesh collar and a cotton ribbon wrap.
+For this super-long-lasting, rustic-chic posy, she used dried yellow Craspedia, cotton, tallow berries, phalaris grass, wheat, and sola-wood roses and finished it with a mesh collar and a cotton ribbon wrap.

 A Single-Bloom Protea Bouquet

 When you're looking for a clever way to cut flower costs, florists will always tell you that bridesmaids can carry single-bloom bouquets.
 What does that mean exactly, and, more important, what does that look like?
 Here's an example.
 Choose a large flower with graphic appeal—in this case, the heat-resistant protea—and tie a ribbon loosely around the stem.
-If one looks too spare, go with a couple tied together, like this bride did for her wedding.
-Proteas come in orange and gray, too, and are available year-round, and the flower head can grow to be almost 10 inches wide, making it ideal for this bouquet style.
+If one looks too spare, go with a couple tied together, as this bride did for her wedding.
+Proteas come in orange and gray, too, and are available year-round, and the flower's head can grow to be almost 10 inches wide, making it ideal for this bouquet style.

 A Garden Rose Bouquet that Says Casual Elegance